Issues PDF export: Spent time/Float-values aren't rounded to 2 digits

 "%.2f" % value

-#10 Updated by Filou Centrinov almost 5 years ago
+#10 Updated by Filou Centrinov about 5 years ago

 In /lib/redmine/i18n.rb is a function called